tractorjuice/WardleyMapping4Startups/lesson_plan_markdown/lesson_plan_20_Misinterpreting_component_evolution.md

 **Resources Used:** Assessment sheets with Wardley Maps and related questions

 ## Assessment Methods
-- {'type': 'Formative', 'description': 'Ongoing observation and feedback during group activities and discussions', 'alignment': 'Aligns with objectives related to analyzing and evaluating component evolution concepts'}
+* **Formative**: Ongoing observation and feedback during group activities and discussions (Alignment: Aligns with objectives related to analyzing and evaluating component evolution concepts)
-- {'type': 'Summative', 'description': "Final assessment requiring analysis of a startup's Wardley Map and identification of potential misinterpretations", 'alignment': 'Aligns with all learning objectives, particularly applying knowledge to real-world scenarios'}
+* **Summative**: Final assessment requiring analysis of a startup's Wardley Map and identification of potential misinterpretations (Alignment: Aligns with all learning objectives, particularly applying knowledge to real-world scenarios)

 ## Differentiation Strategies
-- {'learner_group': 'Novice startup founders', 'strategies': 'Provide additional background on Wardley Mapping, offer simplified examples and more guided practice'}
+* **Novice startup founders**: Provide additional background on Wardley Mapping, offer simplified examples and more guided practice
-- {'learner_group': 'Experienced strategists', 'strategies': 'Present more complex scenarios, encourage peer teaching, and provide opportunities for deeper analysis'}
+* **Experienced strategists**: Present more complex scenarios, encourage peer teaching, and provide opportunities for deeper analysis

 ## Extension Activities
-- Create a Wardley Map for participants' own startups or projects
+* Create a Wardley Map for participants' own startups or projects
-- Conduct a mini-research project on a rapidly evolving technology component
+* Conduct a mini-research project on a rapidly evolving technology component
-- Develop a presentation on component evolution for their team or stakeholders
+* Develop a presentation on component evolution for their team or stakeholders

 ## Additional Resources
-- Simon Wardley's book 'Wardley Maps'
+* Simon Wardley's book 'Wardley Maps'
-- Online Wardley Mapping communities and forums
+* Online Wardley Mapping communities and forums
-- Curated list of startup case studies focusing on strategic pivots and technology adoption
+* Curated list of startup case studies focusing on strategic pivots and technology adoption